dotnet/dotNext/docs/features/metaprogramming/async.md

 Async State Machine class contains low-level methods allow to control execution of async lambda function.
 To be more precise, there are two async state machine classes:
 * _AsyncStateMachine&lt;TState&gt;_ is used by async lambda function without return value.
 * _AsyncStateMachine&lt;TState, R&gt;_ is used by async lambda function with return value.

+Implementation of the state machine optimized for situations when asynchronous method completed synchronously.
+In this case, the state machine will not be boxed.

 > [!CAUTION]
 > _AsyncStateMachine_ class is internal type and is not available publicly.